thenirbanghosh/Dot-AI-proj-Nirban/README.md

 This approach seemed to work better than the very first thing I tried (which was just `demand_mw.rolling(3).mean()` without a shift — giant leakage), but I'm sure there's a lot of room to grow.
 Mostly I wanted to get a clean, honest, reproducible baseline working and understand every step, even if the final number isn't the very best

-PLEASE SELECT ME FOR THE INTERVIEW, i really worked hard on this.